 "No. I wouldn't do that to you."
 She sat down.
-"I was the one who was there when David wouldn't stop crying.
+"I was the one who was there on the nights David wouldn't stop crying.
 I know what you've gone through raising him without a partner."
-Although the nanny did a hell of a lot but that was not something she was going to say, not when she needed Carol to agree to this.
+Although the nanny did a hell of a lot but that wasn't something she was going to say, not when she needed Carol to agree to this.
 "Let him see what a good job you've done—what a fine son he has.
 A son you've raised."

 You, you, you.
 Carol always resonated with that.

 She sat back and waited.

 "Because you're just being stubborn.
 Because it's wrong to keep them apart.
 Because you're better than this.
 Because it's the right thing to do."